UtrechtUniversity/ricgraph/docs/ricgraph_documentation_intro.md

 [ORCID 0000-0001-9510-0802](https://orcid.org/0000-0001-9510-0802).
 You can contact him for presentations, demos and workshops.

-He is also very interested in collaborating on projects involving Ricgraph.
+He is also very interested in working together on projects involving Ricgraph.
-Ricgraph is a flexible platform that brings together information from multiple systems into a single graph, allowing users to explore and analyze this information and their relationships.
+Ricgraph is a flexible platform that brings together information from multiple systems into a single graph.
+It allows users to analyze this information and explore how it relates to other types of information.
-Collaborations could focus on applying Ricgraph to research information, such as exploring collaborations and contributions, or analyzing networks.
+We could work together on use cases applying Ricgraph to research information, such as exploring collaborations or analyzing how people or organizations contribute to research results.
-They could also explore entirely different domains.
+We could also explore entirely different domains.
-Any application that involves representing and analyzing interconnected information as nodes and relationships in a graph, regardless of the field, is of interest
+Any application that involves representing and analyzing interconnected information as nodes and relations in a graph, regardless of the field, is of interest.